modding-guide

 The maindata folder contains a list of .rda files.
 Those files are packages of all the gamefiles.
 Those contain graphics, buildings, files that describe logic in the game, goods, ect.

-We have data0.rda > data28.rda.
+We have data0.rda > data33.rda.
 Every data file is a reference to the basegame or a specific DLC or big game update.
-In the future more files will be added when more updates will be released.
-The data28.rda is the last one at the moment which contains all the files for “Fiesta Pack” CDLC and the last game update.
+The data33.rda is the last one at the moment which contains all the files for “End Of An Era” CDLC and the last game update.

 Why do we need to know this?